What is the difference between being arrogant and feeling significant knowing that people rely on you?

 If this importance is built upon arrogance and pushing people down that is very, very bad.

-But anyone can feel important in the correct way, take for example a mother or father raising a child in a loving way, that is so good and so important.
+But anyone can feel important in the correct way, take for example a mother or father lovingly raising a child, that is so good and so important.

 In the Bible, there are two views of importance, the first is portrayed by King David in one of his Psalms: